Ala-Younes/github-actions-solar-system/README.md

 ```

 - One Of other limitations of reusable workflow is :
-The environment vars are not directly accessible or propagated across the call of workflows
+The environment vars are not directly accessible or propagated across the call of workflows (If they are defined on the reusable workflow => no problem)

 We use Inputs in order to acces the env.vars
 Example :